 SSASC (the Scotland SAS committee) represents staff, associate specialists and specialty doctors working in Scotland.
 It has full delegated authority to negotiate on devolved matters.

 The committee is working on a number of matters affecting SAS doctors in Scotland.

 In March 2021, we have resumed discussions with the Scottish Government and NHS Scotland employers on SAS contract reform in Scotland.

 Stay up to date on the contract negotiations

 Improving the working lives of SAS doctors

-SSASC has progressed work with the Scottish Government and NHS Employers in Scotland as part of the Improving SAS Doctors’ Working Lives Group, set up last year to look at the attractiveness of the SAS grade in Scotland.
-The group’s remit has been broadened to include exploratory discussions on potential changes to the SAS pay and grading structure.
-The group will continue to explore how to ensure full implementation of the Scottish SAS Charter and has agreed that, as an initial step, a formal communication will be sent to all NHS boards in Scotland, emphasising the need for compliance with the SAS Charter and with a focus on specific priority areas such as job planning and clinical coding.
+SSASC progressed work with the Scottish Government and NHS Employers in Scotland as part of the Improving SAS Doctors’ Working Lives Group, set up to look at the attractiveness of the SAS grade in Scotland.
+The group explores how to ensure full implementation of the Scottish SAS Charter and all NHS boards in Scotland have been reminded of the need for compliance with the SAS Charter, with a focus on specific priority areas such as job planning and clinical coding.
 NHS boards were asked to ensure that by the end of 2019 they had processes in place to ensure that when SAS doctors have overall responsibility for patients, that this is accurately recorded under the name of the individual SAS doctor through clinical coding.

 SAS doctor training and development